shotvibe/shotvibe-web/docs/rest-api.markdown

     -   `"sms_sent"`: An SMS invitation has been sent to the user, but he has not yet installed the app.

+    -   `"invitation_viewed"`: The user clicked the SMS and viewed the mobile invite page, but he has not yet installed the app.

 Example response:

     HTTP 200 OK